-In response to the role of oversight on the Departmental Committee on Health, we resolved on 5th August to undertake an inquiry examining Kenyans reaction to the COVID-19 Pandemic and more specifically, the utilisation of appropriated and donated funds towards the fight against the pandemic by the Ministry of Health in the 2019/2020 Financial Year.
+In response to the role of oversight of the Departmental Committee on Health, we resolved on 5th August to undertake an inquiry examining Kenyans' reaction to the COVID-19 pandemic and more specifically, the utilisation of appropriated and donated funds towards the fight against the pandemic by the Ministry of Health in the 2019/2020 Financial Year.

-The Committee in particular, had endeavored to examine how MOH utilised funds appropriated by the National Assembly in the fight against pandemic and general issues of concern to the people as contemplated under Article 95 of the Constitution and Standing Order No.16 of the National Assembly.
+The Committee in particular, had endeavoured to examine how Ministry of Health utilised funds appropriated by the National Assembly in the fight against pandemic and general issues of concern to the people as contemplated under Article 95 of the Constitution and Standing Order No.16 of the National Assembly.